mownli/kbdmon/README.md

 # kbdmon
-SDL-based application for visualizing keyboard input, written in C++
+SDL-based application for visualizing keyboard input using libevent, written in C++

 **Work in progress**